U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture

 “It makes me laugh,” he said.

 Prosecutors allege that Maduro and other Venezuelan officials have operated the Cartel do los Soles, or Cartel of the Suns, since at least 1999, corrupting Venezuela’s government institutions so they could flood the U.S. with hundreds of tons of cocaine.
-They say the cartel worked with the Revolutionary Armed Forces of Colombia, or FARC, to move cocaine into the U.S., shipping it by air and sea through the Caribbean and Central America.
+They say the cartel worked with the Revolutionary Armed Forces of Colombia, or FARC, to ship the drug by air and sea through the Caribbean and Central America to the United States.
 (The FARC, a Marxist guerrilla movement that engaged in a decades-long war against the Colombian government, officially disbanded with the Colombian peace accord of 2016, but more than 2,500 dissident members remain active.)

 Prosecutors allege that Maduro led the operation, negotiating shipment quantities, directing the cartel to provide military-grade weapons to the FARC and coordinating with officials in other countries to facilitate the drug trafficking.